How to Replace Your Drivers License in California

 These signatures state that the parents accept financial responsibility for that minor.
 If both parents cannot sign the CA DMV duplicate license form, the parent or guardian with legal custody may sign the application instead.
 Applicants requesting a duplicate CA driver license will leave the DMV with a temporary document that is valid for 90 days, and the replacement credential will arrive by mail within 60 days of filing the application.

 If you are out of the state and need a replacement CA driving license, you may wonder how to do so, since you cannot promptly visit a DMV office in person.
 Per DMV regulations, you must wait to get a copy of a driver’s license after you are residing in California again.
 This restriction applies to students, active duty military personnel and Department of Defense employees, as well as their dependents.

 If you are in the military and waiting to replace a lost driver’s license, you may present your military ID card as legal proof of ID.
 If you must wait to get your CA duplicate driver’s license but still need to operate a vehicle, you can print a copy of your driving record to use as proof that your account is still valid.

 How to Report a Missing Drivers License in California

-When requesting a driving license replacement in California, you must pay the applicable fees for a Class C credential.
+When requesting a driving license replacement in California, you must pay a $28 fee for a Class C credential.
 If you wish to request a duplicate driver’s license for a document that is close to its expiration date, you may choose to renew your license instead and pay for the necessary renewal fee.